 The prospect of giving in to escapist tendencies with your nose in The Bell Jar may seem far too luring—but you know you will move on.
 Just not now.

-Move-on tip: Give yourself time, food, sleep—whatever lessens your blood pressure and makes you feel better, but set a time limit.
-I took advantage of bibliotherapy and told myself, “3 hours work, 1 hour wallow.”
+Move-on tip: Give yourself time, food, sleep—whatever lessens your blood pressure and makes you feel better, but set a time limit to maintain a moderate work-wallow balance.

 Stage 4: The 99.9% recovery